darsain/fs-extended/README.md

 ### fs.deleteFile(file, [callback]);

 Deletes a file.
-Doesn't throw an error When file doesn't exist.
+Doesn't throw an error when file doesn't exist.

 A mere alias of `fs.unlink(file, callback)` with ignored `ENOENT` error and an optional callback for API consistency.